 Situated at 2300m, Val Thorens is the highest ski resort in Europe.
-Subsequently it enjoys an enviable snow record especially late in the season so is a great choice for spring skiing.
+Subsequently, it enjoys an enviable snow record especially late in the season so is a great choice for spring skiing.
 Forming part of the Three Valleys ski area, there is plenty of terrain to suit all abilities.

-As a purpose-build resort, all amenities are conveniently located and a large proportion of the accommodation offers doorstep skiing.
+As a purpose-built resort, all amenities are conveniently located and a large proportion of the accommodation offers doorstep skiing.
 The resort centre is compact and car restricted giving it a village feel with a cosmopolitan buzz and dynamic nightlife.